jhawkinsatgood/contributor/readme.md

 `scripts/` which contains handy copies of the GD enabling scripts from the GD download for PhoneGap with fixes by contributors to this repository.

+The directory for servers has no sub-directories.

-Each of the `forAndroid/`, `foriOS/`, and `forPhoneGap/` sub-directories contains a readme file that explains how to use the sample code on that platform.
+Each of the sub-directories contains a readme file that explains how to use the sample code in that sub-directory.